filipeoliveira/ml-assessment/docs/data-model.md

 1. **Row Overhead**: There is a small overhead per row and additional storage requirements for table metadata - We are not considering that on the calculation.
 2. **Data Distribution**: These calculations are assuming that we use every space available of each VARCHAR fields.
 So, actual data may consume less space.
 3. **Index Size**: These calculations do not account for the additional storage used by indexes (like the one on `email` in the `subscriber` table).
 This is just to have a general idea of capacity planing.
-4. **Grow factor**: We are not considering the statuses table here, as its growth should not be great.

 ----------